 This section is divided into three parts

-1. Statement of Problem (3 marks) This is a statement, not a question.
+1. This includes a statement of Problem This is a statement, not a question.
 It is a statement about the issue the research paper/project is based upon. e.g. This paper seeks to examine: The socio-economic factors that contributes to the prevalence of female-headed households in the village of G ; located on the South Western Coast of Grenada.

-2. Aims and Objectives (5 marks) This research paper attempts to determine the following:
+2. Aims and Objectives of study (5 marks) This research paper attempts to determine the following:

 - The social and economic factors, which contributes to the formation of female-headed households in G Village.

 - The socio-economic consequences of the prevalence of such households for the community of G in particular and the Parish of St. George in general.

 - Recommendations for policy makers and other social service groups to help alleviate the problems caused by the existence of such households.